©2025 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 Ready to take that next step to beautify your city neighborhood?
 Consider a Neighbors Naturescaping greening project with Brightside St. Louis to improve public spaces in your area.

 To learn more, download the Neighbors Naturescaping 2025 Flyer or contact us.
-Learn more about the 2025 grant round at our Neighbors Naturescaping Kick-Off Presentation and garden tour on June 19th.
+Learn more about the 2025 application process at the St. Louis Urban Gardening Symposium on May 31, 2025 and Native Plant Garden Tour on June 14, 2025.

-Your Neighbors Naturescaping project can be in any public space in St. Louis City, including medians, neighborhood entrances, parks, street barricades, LRA lots with current garden leases and other public spaces and nonprofits approved by Brightside.
+Your Neighbors Naturescaping project can be in any public space and some nonprofit spaces in St. Louis City.
+These can include medians, neighborhood entrances, parks, street barricades, LRA lots with current garden leases and other public spaces and nonprofit spaces approved by Brightside.

 Projects selected for implementation will be provided with plants, tools and hardscape, as requested in their application and approved by the Selection Committee.
 No cash awards will be given.